apptainer/singularity-userdocs/security_options.rst

 Security related action options
 -------------------------------

-Singularity 3.0 introduces many new flags that can be passed to the action commands; ``shell``, ``exec``, and ``run`` allowing fine grained control of security.
+apptainer 3.0 introduces many new flags that can be passed to the action commands; ``shell``, ``exec``, and ``run`` allowing fine grained control of security.